You are here

 - Senior Medical Advisor, Garrison Health Operations, Joint Health Command.

 It is important to note that the intent of the legislation expressed in Clause 279 of the Explanatory Memorandum of the MRCA is that Repatriation Health Cards will not be issued to serving members.
-Therefore, where the MRCC has agreed to provide treatment for a serving member, as a matter of policy we should only provide treatment via Treatment Pathway 1 (reimbursement).
+Therefore, where the MRCC has agreed to provide treatment for a serving member, such as chiropractic treatment, as a matter of policy DVA should only be reimbursing the member (Treatment Pathway 1).
 This will enable the ADF Medical Officer to continue to manage and coordinate the member's treatment needs and deployability, while DVA meets the cost of that treatment.